 1883

-| Pennsylvania & Potomac Station |
+Pennsylvania & Potomac Station

-Two local veterans' organizations, one Union and the other Confederate, acted as the hosts for the visitors from New Jersey.
-It was surprising that there was a post of the G.A.R. in Richmond, and even more surprising that the former Confederates would participate as co-hosts for the visit.
-However, veterans of the Civil War typically harbored no feelings of animosity toward those who had fought on the other side.
-In fact, they would often go over to shake hands whenever they spotted their former enemies visiting a battlefield at the same time.
-Still in all, the “Jerseymen” were surprised to see how closely these two groups in Richmond worked together, even to the point of holding their meetings in the same place, a room randomly decorated with Confederate and Union flags and trophies.4
+Two local organizations in Richmond, one Union and the other Confederate, hosted the visit.
+Veterans typically harbored no feelings of animosity toward those who had fought on the other side.
+Still, the men from New Jersey marveled how closely these two groups worked together, even to the point of holding their meetings in the same room that was randomly decorated with Confederate and Union flags.4

-During their two-day visit, the men from New Jersey toured the local sights, such as the tobacco warehouses, St. John’s Church where Patrick Henry proclaimed, “Give me liberty or give me death,” and the Allan mansion where Edgar Allan Poe was “reared.”
-They also walked around the former military prisons and battlefields, looking for “relics,” as they called the small objects still scattered on the battlegrounds.
-However, the veterans mostly visited the cemeteries that ringed the city, taking time to honor the dead of both sides, for the experience of the war had not stopped for these men when the shooting ended; they continued to live with their war.
+During their two-day stay, the Yankee visitors toured the tobacco warehouses, the Allan mansion in which Edgar Allan Poe had been “reared,” and St. John’s Church where Patrick Henry proclaimed, “Give me liberty or give me death.”
+They also walked around the former military prisons and battlefields looking for the small objects that were still scattered on the grounds.
+However, the veterans mostly visited the cemeteries that ringed the city, taking time to honor the dead of both sides, for the war had not stopped for these men when the shooting ended.
+They continued to live with their war.

 Notes